-Each Pass Through Certificate (collectively, the "Certificates") will represent a fractional undivided interest in one of the two United Airlines 2018-1 Pass Through Trusts (the "Class AA Trust" and the "Class A Trust" and, collectively, the "Trusts").
-(Section 2.01) The Trusts will be formed pursuant to a pass through trust agreement between United and Wilmington Trust, National Association, as trustee (the "Trustee"), dated as of October 3, 2012 (the "Basic Agreement"), and two separate supplements thereto (each, a "Trust Supplement" and, together with the Basic Agreement, collectively, the "Pass Through Trust Agreements") relating to such Trusts between United and the Trustee, as trustee under the Class AA Trust (the "Class AA Trustee").
-The Certificates to be issued by the Class AA Trust and the Class A Trust are referred to herein as the "Class AA Certificates" and the "Class A Certificates", respectively.
+Each Class B Certificate will represent a fractional undivided interest in the United Airlines Pass Through Trust 2018-1B (the "Class B Trust").
+Each Class AA Certificate represents a fractional undivided interest in the United Airlines Pass Through Trust 2018-1AA (the "Class AA Trust").
+Each Class A Certificate represents a fractional undivided interest in the United Airlines Pass Through Trust 2018-1A (the "Class A Trust" and, collectively with the Class AA Trust and Class B Trust, the "Trusts").
+(Section 2.01)

+The Class B Trust will be formed pursuant to a pass through trust agreement between United and Wilmington Trust, National Association, as trustee (the "Trustee"), dated as of October 3, 2012 (the "Basic Agreement"), and a separate supplement thereto (the "Class B Trust Supplement" and, together with the Basic Agreement, the "Class B Pass Through Trust Agreement"), between United and the Trustee, as trustee under the Class B Trust (the "Class B Trustee").
+The Class AA Trust and the Class A Trust were formed pursuant to the Basic Agreement and two separate supplements thereto relating to such Trusts (each, together with the Class B Trust Supplement, a "Trust Supplement" and, each Trust Supplement together with the Basic Agreement, collectively, the "Pass Through Trust Agreements") between United and the Trustee, as trustee under the Class AA Trust (the "Class AA Trustee") and trustee under the Class A Trust (the "Class A Trustee" and, together with the Class B Trustee and the Class AA Trustee, the "Trustees").
+The pass through certificates issued by the Class AA Trust, the Class A Trust and the Class B Trust are referred to herein as the "Class AA Certificates", the "Class A Certificates", respectively, and collectively as the "Certificates".

-Each Certificate will represent a fractional undivided interest in the Trust created by the Basic Agreement and the applicable Trust Supplement pursuant to which such Certificate is issued.
-The Trust Property of each Trust (the "Trust Property") will consist of:
+Each Class B Certificate will represent a fractional undivided interest in the Class B Trust created by the Basic Agreement and the Class B Trust Supplement.
+The Trust Property of the Class B Trust (the "Trust Property") will consist of:

-- Subject to the Intercreditor Agreement, Equipment Notes acquired under the Note Purchase Agreement and issued on a recourse basis by United in a separate secured loan transaction in connection with the financing by United of each Aircraft during the Delivery Period and all monies paid on such Equipment Notes and any proceeds from any sale of such Equipment Notes held in such Trust.
-Equipment Notes held in each Trust will be registered in the name of the Subordination Agent on behalf of such Trust for purposes of giving effect to the provisions of the Intercreditor Agreement. - The rights of such Trust to acquire Equipment Notes under the Note Purchase Agreement. - The rights of such Trust under the applicable Escrow Agreement to request the Escrow Agent to withdraw from the Depositary funds sufficient to enable such Trust to purchase Equipment Notes after the initial issuance date of the Certificates (the "Issuance Date") during the Delivery Period. - The rights of such Trust under the Intercreditor Agreement (including all monies receivable in respect of such rights). - · All monies receivable under the Liquidity Facility for such Trust. - Funds from time to time deposited with the applicable Trustee in accounts relating to such Trust (such as interest and principal payments on the Equipment Notes held in such Trust).
+• Subject to the Intercreditor Agreement, Series B Equipment Notes acquired under the Note Purchase Agreement and issued on a recourse basis by United in a separate secured loan transaction in connection with the financing by United of each Aircraft during the Delivery Period and all monies paid on such Series B Equipment Notes and any proceeds from any sale of such Series B Equipment Notes held in the Class B Trust.
+Series B Equipment Notes held in the Class B Trust will be registered in the name of the Subordination Agent on behalf of the Class B Trust for purposes of giving effect to the provisions of the Intercreditor Agreement.

+- · The rights of the Class B Trust to acquire Series B Equipment Notes under the Note Purchase Agreement. - The rights of the Class B Trust under the Class B Escrow Agreement to request the Escrow Agent to withdraw from the Depositary funds sufficient to enable the Class B Trust to purchase Series B Equipment Notes after the initial issuance date of the Class B Certificates (the "Issuance Date") during the Delivery Period. - The rights of the Class B Trust under the Intercreditor Agreement (including all monies receivable in respect of such rights). - All monies receivable under the Liquidity Facility for the Class B Trust. - Funds from time to time deposited with the Class B Trustee in accounts relating to the Class B Trust (such as interest and principal payments on the Series B Equipment Notes held in the Class B Trust).